 Los Angeles Arts District is one of those cases where a touch of modern art & graffiti have brought back to life an entire industrial area.
-Some of those buildings there have history going back to the early 20th century!
+Some of those buildings there have a history going back to the early 20th century!
 A transformation that is worth seeing and experiencing.

 The Arts District is strategically located near the center of Downtown LA making it easier accessible for alternate forms of transportation.
-The Los Angeles County Metropolitan Transportation Authority (Metro) Gold Line station is located along Alameda St. The cross section streets are along East First St. and East Temple St. The small neighborhood is also serviced by the Los Angeles Department of Transportations (LADOT) DASH bus making several stops on Hewitt St.
+The Los Angeles County Metropolitan Transportation Authority (Metro) Gold Line station is located along Alameda St. The cross-section streets are along East First St. and East Temple St. The small neighborhood is also serviced by the Los Angeles Department of Transportations (LADOT) DASH bus making several stops on Hewitt St.

 Things To Do

-In other cases they are just small, beautiful and clever.
+In other cases, they are just small, beautiful, and clever.
 Like two wings which by design are incomplete and out of place on a wall.
 But once you are next to them … its a masterpiece 🙂

-Art Share LA, Hauser & Wirth, DENK Gallery, A+D Museum etc.
+Art Share LA, Hauser & Wirth, DENK Gallery, A+D Museum, etc.

 Once we got somewhat tired of all the picture taking and mural displays we went for a snack at Wurstkuche.
 This place is as good as it is hard to read!
 Exotic grilled sausages with meat combinations that we never thought possible.
 For example:

 Overall we loved it.
 We went to walk around and enjoy some street art, get a snack or two and maybe a beer … or two.
-It was everything we though it would be and more 🙂
+It was everything we thought it would be and more 🙂